womeimingzi11/amapGeocode/README.md

 amapGeocode is built to provide high precise geocoding and reverse gecoding service, and it provides an interface for the AutoNavi(高德) Maps API geocoding services.
-API docs can be foun [here](https://lbs.amap.com/) and [here](https://lbs.amap.com/api/webservice/summary/).
+API docs can be found [here](https://lbs.amap.com/) and [here](https://lbs.amap.com/api/webservice/summary/).
 Here are two main functions to use are `getCoord()` which takes a character location name